 Negotiating the terms of a contract is crucial to the balance of the business relationship.
 A poorly negotiated contract can be detrimental to your business.
 A specialized lawyer can intervene at several levels:

-• Specific needs analysis: Identifying your company’s needs to negotiate favorable terms.
+- Analysis of specific needs: Identify your company’s needs to negotiate favorable terms.

 💡 Lawyer’s role: A lawyer experienced in commercial contracts helps you find balanced solutions, while protecting your long-term interests.